RupeshKumar4511/DevOps-Fundamentals/Docker/Readme.md

 <br>
 Distribution Specification : The OCI Distribution Specification defines how container images are stored, retrieved, and distributed across different container registries.
 It is based on Docker's registry HTTP API V2 and ensures interoperability between different container image registries.
 <br>
-A container registry is a centralized repository where container images are stored, managed, and distributed.
+A container registry is a centralized repository where container images are stored, managed, and distributed. like : docker-hub
 <br>
 Interoperability : It allows different tools (e.g., Docker, Podman, containerd) to interact with OCI-compliant registries.
 <br>